VerifyTests/Verify.EntityFramework/readme.md

 ## WebApplicationFactory

-To be able to use [WebApplicationFactory](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1) for [integration testing](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests)an identifier must be used to be able to retrieve the recorded commands.
+To be able to use [WebApplicationFactory](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1) for [integration testing](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests) an identifier must be used to be able to retrieve the recorded commands.
 Start by enable recording with a unique identifier, for example the test name or a GUID:

 <!-- snippet: EnableRecordingWithIdentifier -->
 <a id='snippet-enablerecordingwithidentifier'></a>